Bhargav021/Pgai-Voice-Bot/README.md

 ### Why Deepgram over Whisper?

 Deepgram streams in real time (30ms chunks, ~300ms end-of-utterance detection).
 Whisper requires the full audio segment before transcribing.
-For live phone calls, Deepgram's streaming behavior is essential — it lets the bot start generating its reply while the agent is still speaking.
+For live phone calls, Deepgram's streaming behavior is essential as it lets the bot start generating its reply while the agent is still speaking.

 ### Why YAML for Personas?

 Separates prompt content from application logic.
 Persona adjustments (add a scenario, change a DOB, tune turn count) require no Python code changes.
-The `system_prompt` field maps directly to the GPT-4o-mini system message — no intermediary layer needed.
+The `system_prompt` field maps directly to the GPT-4o-mini system message; no intermediary layer needed.

 ---